Melissajwomack/bamazon-node-app/README.md

 # About the app
 This app allows a customer to view and purchase products from an inventory.
 The app also allows a manager to view inventory, view inventory that is low (less than 5), update inventory, and add new inventory.
 Finally, the app allows a supervisor to view product sales by department and add new deparments.
 All the product information is stored in a MySql database and is updated in real time.
-The app uses the following npms: chalk, inquirer, mysql, and cTable.
+The app uses the following node packages: chalk, inquirer, mysql, and cTable.

 ## How to use the app